lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 `@script`
 At visit 2, there are now 3 cases, three prevalent, one incident.
-Prevalence is always the number of cases at any given time point.
-To determine incident cases we need to know the person's previous state, so is a bit more difficult to count.
-In this case, there are two incident cases over the entire study period.
+Prevalence is always the number of cases at a given time.
+For incident cases, we need to know the person's previous status, so is more difficult to count.
+Overall, there are two incident cases over the entire followup.

 ---